Homes For Sale The Reserve in McLean VA

 The Reserve has 166 homes, and was designed by Miller & Smith.
 However, multiple high end new home builders built the properties themselves, giving the neighborhood its ecclectic feel.

 Miller and Smith credit 8 different home builders who constructed the properties, many of them with extensive customization.

 The homes have a largely Georgian Colonial style.
 There are lots of elegant columns, dormer windows, entry porticos and attractive landscaping.

 The homes are anything but homogenous.
 You can tell that these were truly semi custom and custom homes and thus there are a large number of exterior elevations and floor plans.

 This is a extravagant contrast from other planned communities with only a handful of models.

 On the exterior, properties in The Reserve pride themselves on thoughtful use of landscaping and hardscaping.
-The lots are about 1 acre on average, and outdoor living spaces were made a priority during construction of the homes.
+The lots are about 1 acre on average, and outdoor living spaces are a focused feature of the homes.

-You will find that many have pools, gazebos and other entertainment areas that allow you and your guests to enjoy the land.
+You will find that many have pools, gazebos and other entertainment areas that allow you and your guests to enjoy.